-This research was supported by AFOSR-MURI FA9550-14-1-0267, ONR, Sloan Foundation and the Physics Frontier Center at the Joint Quantum Institute.
-We thank Vikram Venkata Orre for help with the experimental setup, Aziz Karasahin for help with the SEM, Tobias Huber and Dirk Englund for fruitful discussions and Q. Quraishi for kindly providing us the nanowire detectors.
+\textbf{Acknowledgements:} This research was supported by AFOSR-MURI FA9550-14-1-0267, YIP-ONR, Sloan Foundation and the Physics Frontier Center at the Joint Quantum Institute.
+We thank Vikram Venkata Orre for help with the experimental setup, Aziz Karasahin for help with the SEM, Tobias Huber and Dirk Englund for fruitful discussions and Q. Quraishi for kindly providing us the nanowire detectors.\\

 \textbf{Author Contributions:} S.M. and M.H. conceived the idea.
 S.M. performed the numerical simulations and the experimental measurements.
 E.G. contributed to source characterization.
 M.H. supervised the project.
 All authors contributed to analyzing the data and writing the manuscript.\\

 \textbf{Data Availability:} The data that support the findings of this study are available from the corresponding author on reasonable request.
 Correspondence and request for materials should be addressed to S.M. (mittals@umd.edu).